Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Dynamical Hypotheses Test

+Later, in Subsection \ref{Optimal}, we will show that $E^{NP}$ is optimal when compared with the other tests (associated with the other values of $E\neq E^{NP}$).
+This optimality will be considered under certain conditions on the sequences $u_n$ and $\tilde{u}_n$: for each $n \in \mathbb{N}$, the alternative hypotheses test $A$ has a smaller or equal false alarm probability than the $NP$ test.

 The \emph{probability of misspecification} is given by $\prob(\mbox{Decide} H_0\, |\, H_1 \, \mbox{is true})=1-\beta$.
-We will consider large samples of size $n$ and we shall apply classical results of large deviations theory.
-In the Neyman-Pearson (NP, for short) hypotheses test we shall consider the \emph{rejection region} given by \eqref{yoko}.
-According to this test, at time $n$ (obtained from samples of size $n$ from measure $\mu_1$) we want to estimate $1-\beta_n$.
+We are interested in minimizing the misspecification probability.
+We shall consider large samples of size $n$ and shall apply classical results on large deviations theory.
+In the Neyman-Pearson Lemma we shall consider the \emph{rejection region} given by \eqref{yoko} under the assumption that \eqref{kli} is true.
+Among other things, for the $NP$ test, we want to estimate the asymptotic misspecification probability $1-\beta_n,$ $n\in \mathbb{N}$.
+From an experimental point of view, the relevance of the information of a time series of size $n$ obtained from the randomness of the measure $\mu_1$ is related to this asymptotic value.